alextis59/git-swe-agent/README.md

 ## Configuration

 All behavior is controlled by environment variables.
-For advanced tuning you can fork the code and modify the Typescript source.
-The included `tsconfig.json` and `package.json` define a simple build pipeline with `npm run build`.
+For advanced tuning you can fork the code and modify the JavaScript source.

 ## Usage